-The Honorable Board of Education Graham/Dustin School District No. 54 Okfuskee County, Oklahoma
+The Honorable Board of Education Banner School District No. 31 Canadian County, Oklahoma

-We have audited financial statements of Graham/Dustin School District No. 54, Okfuskee County, Oklahoma, as of and for the year ended June 30, 2014, as listed in the table of contents, and have issued our report thereon dated April 16, 2015.
+We have audited financial statements of Banner School District No. 31, Canadian County, Oklahoma, as of and for the year ended June 30, 2016, as listed in the table of contents, and have issued our report thereon dated September 24, 2016.
 As a part of our audit, we made a study and evaluation of the District's system of internal accounting control to the extent we considered necessary solely to determine the nature, timing and extent of our auditing procedures.
 Our study and evaluation was more limited than would be necessary to express an opinion on the system of internal accounting control taken as a whole, and we do not express such an opinion.

 However, during our audit we became aware of some matters that, while not involving material weaknesses in internal accounting control, are opportunities for strengthening internal controls and operating efficiency.
 The memorandum that accompanies this letter summarizes our comments and suggestions regarding those matters.
-This letter does not affect our report dated April 16, 2015 on the financial statements of Graham/Dustin School District No. 54.
+This letter does not affect our report dated September 24, 2016 on the financial statements of Banner School District No. 31.

 We will review the status of these comments during our next audit engagement.
-We would be pleased to discuss these comments in further detail at your convenience, to perform any additional study of these matters or to assist you in implementing the recommendations.
+We would be pleased to discuss these comments in further detail at your co.

-We also wish to express our appreciation of the courteous attention and cooperation which we received from staff members during our engagement.
+We also wish to express our appreciation of the courteous attention and cooperation which we received from staff members during our engagement. nvenience, to perform any additional study of these matters or to assist you in implementing the recommendations